Look Who's Going Gluten-Free

 Gluten-free isn't just for natural foodies anymore.
 It's gone mainstream.
 So much so, it's even been embraced by restaurateur Thomas Keller, one of the nation's top chefs (he's the only one with three Michelin stars for two restaurants).

-Keller and Lena Kwak, the pastry chef at his landmark French Laundry, have introduced a blend of rice flour, cornstarch and other ingredients sold under the label Cup4Cup.
+Keller and Lena Kwak, the research & development chef at his landmark French Laundry, have introduced a blend of rice flour, cornstarch and other ingredients sold under the label Cup4Cup.
 For a team as sophisticated as this, you may be surprised to hear Kwak's favorite recipe with this flour.

 "To be honest, it's brownies!" she told me.
 "They're incredible."
 She also loves spiced apple muffins and danishes.
 Though you won't find gluten-free options listed on the menu, Keller now offers a gluten-free version of his famous Salmon Cornets by special request.

 Celebrities have helped propel gluten-free products into the mainstream: They're now a $2.6 billion a year industry.
 Scarlett Johansson has gone on the record as a fan of gluten-free cupcakes from the trendy, vegan Babycakes Bakery in New York.
 And Elisabeth Hasselback has tweeted about her gluten-free pizza outings.
 And, of course, there's Gwyneth Paltrow.

 So why are so many people going out of their way to avoid gluten?
 Some have celiac disease.
 But many others avoid wheat and other grains because they're intolerant to to the gluey protein.

 "There's been a number of studies over the last couple years, a small number, but convincingly done, that show there really is a phenomenon of what's now known as non-celiac gluten sensitivity," Harvard gastroenterologist Dan Leffler told me.

 The medical establishment used to pooh-pooh the idea of wheat sensitivities.
 But Leffler says this is changing.